irinatu17/MyCookBook/README.md

 For **logged-in** users navbar contains the following links:
 - Home
 - Browse Recipes
-- Account (it is a dropdown on desktop)
+- Account (it is a dropdown on a desktop)
     - My Recipes
-    - Add New Recipe
+    - Add Recipe
     - Settings
 - Logout
-#### Featured Recipes
+#### Home page and Featured Recipes
-The home page contains a button that redirects to the "All Recipes" page.
+The home page contains a button that redirects a user to the "All Recipes" page.
 It also displays 4 random images from the database using the `$sample` function of MongoDB.
 #### Browse All Recipes
-All recipes page displays recipe cards sorted from the oldest to the most recently added.
+The all recipes page displays recipe cards sorted from the oldest to the most recently added.
 As well as that, there is a total number of recipes displayed in parentheses after the heading.
 All recipe cards are clickable and redirect a user to the individual recipe page with detailed information.
 The pagination at the bottom of the page allows to display 8 recipes per page.
 #### Single Recipe details
-Single recipe details page renders when user clicks on the recipe card.
-It displays information about the selected recipe: recipe name, description, cuisine type, meal type, diet type, number of servings, cooking time, author, ingredients, directions and recipe image(or recipe placeholder).
+The single recipe details page renders when user clicks on the recipe card.
+It displays information about the selected recipe: recipe name, description, cuisine type, meal type, diet type, number of servings, cooking time, author, ingredients, directions and recipe image (or recipe placeholder if no image was added by user).
-If the user is author of the recipe, there are buttons "Edit" and "Delete", that redirect to the edit and delete recipe pages responsively.
+If the user is an author of the recipe, there are buttons "Edit" and "Delete", that redirect to the edit and delete recipe pages, respectively.
 #### Register
-The register page allows user to create a new account.
-User is asked to fill the fields "username", "password" and "confirm password".
+The register page allows a user to create a new account.
+The user is asked to fill the fields "username", "password" and "confirm password".
-The code checks against existing username to assign only unique username, that must be 3-15 characters long.
-The same validation requirement applies to the password fields, which must match the "confirm password" field.
+When adding a username, the code compares it against existing usernames to ensure that it is unique.
+A username must be 3-15 characters long.
+The same requirement applies to the password field.
+The "confirm password" field must match the original password.
 All passwords are hashed for security purposes.
-If user's input does not meet requirements, flash messages will inform user about the error.
+If user's input does not meet requirements, flash messages will inform a user about the error.
-When form is submitted successfullly, user is redirected to the home page, informing that account was created.
+When the form is submitted successfully, a user is redirected to the home page and informed that account was created.
+There is also a link to the login page for existing users at the bottom of the form.
 #### Login
-The login page features the form with "username" and "password" fields, allowing registered user to log into their account.
+The login page features the form with "username" and "password" fields, allowing registered users to log into their account.
-If the entered username and hashed password match the ones in the database, user is redirected to the home page and informed that logged in was succsessful.
+If the entered username and hashed password match the ones in the database, a user is redirected to the home page and informed that the  log in was successful.
 Otherwise, flash messages will be displayed about incorrect user's input.
+There is also a link to the register page for new users at the bottom of the form.
 #### Logout
-Hitting "logout" button by logged in users ends their session and redirects to the homepage.
+Hitting "logout" button by the logged in users ends their session and redirects to the homepage.
 #### My recipes
 My recipes page allows registered users to view all their recipes.
 It also displays the total number of all the user's recipes.
+Below that there is a button "Add new recipe" taht redirects a user to the "Add recipe" page.
 Pagination is in place displaying 8 recipes per page.
-If user has not created any recipes yet, there's a button "Add recipe" preceded by insruction, which redirects user to the add recipe page.
+If user has not created any recipes yet, there's a message that asks a user to create one.
 #### Add Recipe
-Registered and logged in users can add new recipes through the form.
-There are some validations in place, all the fields except "Cuisine type", "Diet type" and "Recipe Image" are required.
-For the "recipe name" and "recipe description" characters limit is set.
+The registered and logged in users can add new recipes through the form.
+There are some validations in place - all the fields except "Cuisine type", "Diet type" and "Recipe Image" are required.
+For the "recipe name" and "recipe description" fields, limit of characters is set.
-If user does not provide a URL to the recipe image, recipe placeholder will be assigned for that recipe.
-There is also Tooltip-instruction saying that user can upload the image to a free image hosting website(e.g. ImgBB).
+If user does not provide a URL to the recipe image, the recipe placeholder will be assigned for that recipe.
+There is also a Tooltip-instruction saying that a user can upload the image to a free image hosting website(e.g. ImgBB).
-After succsessful addition, user is redirected to the created recipe details page.
-There is also a button "Cancel" that simply redirects user to the home page (in order to avoid to hit "back").
+After the succsessful addition, a user is redirected to the newly created recipe details page.
+There is also a button "Cancel" that simply redirects a user to the home page (in order to avoid to hit "back" button in a browser).
 #### Edit Recipe
-Edit recipe page allows logged in user to update the the information about the recipe.
-The "Edit" button will appear only for author of the recipe.
+The edit recipe page allows the logged in user to update information about the recipe.
+The "Edit" button will appear only for the author of the recipe.
-As well as that, the defensive design(against brute-forcing) in place allows only authors of the recipe make changes.
+As well as that, the defensive design (against brute-forcing) in place allows only author of the recipe to make changes.
-The form is pre-populated with the relevant data.
-After clicking "Edit recipe" button, the recipe is updated in the database and user is redirected to the updated recipe details page.
+The form is pre-populated with the original recipe's details.
+After clicking "Edit recipe" button, the recipe is updated in the database and a user is redirected to the details page of the updated recipe.
+There is also a button "Cancel" that simply redirects a user to the home page (in order to avoid to hit "back" button in a browser)
 #### Delete Recipe
-Delete recipe function allows only author of the recipe delete it.
-After user clicks the "delete" button in a Single Recipe Details page, the modal will be opened.
-It asks user to confirm that the recipe is wanted to be deleted.
+The delete recipe function allows only author of the recipe to delete it.
+After a user clicks the "delete" button in a Single Recipe Details page, the modal will be opened.
+It asks a user to confirm if the recipe is to be deleted.
-If so, clicking "delete" button, recipe will be removed from the database as well as from the user_recipes field of the recipe's author in users collection.
-There is also button "cancel" that is close the modal when it's clicked.
+If so, upon clicking "delete" button the recipe will be removed from the database as well as from the "user_recipes" field of the recipe's author in "users" collection.
+There is also a button "cancel" that closes the modal when it's clicked.
 #### Account Settings page
-Account Settings page contains username, randomly generated user avatar and 3 buttons "Change username", "Change password" and "Delete account".
+The Account Settings page contains username, randomly generated user avatar with a greeting and 3 buttons: "Change username", "Change password" and "Delete account".
+These buttons redirect a user to the corresponding page.
 #### Change username
-The form displayed allows registered user to change the username.
-If checks if the new entered username is not exist in the database.
-After succsessfull submition, it redirect user to login page asking for logging in with a new username.
+The Change Username form displayed allows the registered user to change their username.
+It checks if the new entered username is present in the database.
+The current username is displayed above the new username field.
+There is also a question mark that displays requirements for the field when hovered over.
+After succsessfull submission, it redirects a user to the login page asking to log in with a new username.
+There is also a button "Cancel" that simply redirects a user to the account settings page.
 #### Change password
-A user can change the current password by filling the form, that contains following fields "Current password", "New password", "Confirm New password".
+A user can change their current password by filling the form that contains following fields: "Current password", "New password", "Confirm New password".
 Both new password have to match and be 3-15 characters long.
-If the form is successfullly submited, user is redirected to the account settings page with a flash message about successfullly changed password.
+There is a question mark that displays requirements for the field when hovered over.
+If the form is successfully submitted, a user is redirected to the account settings page with a flash message about successfully changed password.
+There is also a button "Cancel" that simply redirects a user to the account settings page.
 #### Delete account
-Once the "delete account" button on the account settings page is clicked, the modal shows up asking to confirm if the user is sure wans to delete account.
-To verify it, user have to provide the password and after clicking "delete account" button, the account is removed from the users collection.
-All the recipes created by this user are removed from the recipes collection as well.
+Once the "delete account" button on the account settings page is clicked, the modal shows up asking to confirm if the user certainly wants to delete their account.
+To verify this, user has to provide the password.
+After clicking the "delete account" button, the account is removed from the "users" collection.
+All the recipes created by this user are removed from the "recipes" collection as well.
+There is also a button "Cancel" that closes the modal.
 #### Footer
 The footer features links to the social media which open in a new tab (by using `'target="_blank"`).
 #### 404 and 500 error pages
-Custom 404 and 500 pages contains short information about the error and a button "Back Home".
-As well as that, it displays navbar that allows users easily come back to any page if they are got lost.
+Customized 404 and 500 pages contain short information about the error and a button "Back Home".
+As well as that, they display navbar that allows users to come back easily to any page if they got lost.

 ### Features Left to Implement
-There are some features that I was not able to implement due to time time constraints, but would like to do it in future.
+There are some features that I considered were of secondary importance and I have not implemented them yet due to time constraints, but would like to do so in future.
-Both of these features are can be seen in my initial wireframes.
+Both of these features are displayed in my initial wireframes.
 #### Search recipe
-Search recipe function based on the keyword, recipe name allowing user to search for the recipe.
-Filters by cuisine, by meal type and by diet type would allow user to have more detailed search.
+The search recipe function is based on the keyword and recipe name, allowing user to search for the recipe.
+Filters "by cuisine", "by meal type" and "by diet type" would allow user to have more detailed search.
 #### My favourites
-User would have an opportunity to "like" others recipes, saving in "my favourites" collection, which would be displayed on a separate page.
+User would have an opportunity to "like" other recipes, saving them in "my favourites" collection, which would be displayed on a separate page.
-Each recipe card will include small "heart" icon, clicking which user will add the selecteed recipe to "my favourits"
+Each recipe card will include a small "heart" icon, clicking which will enable user to add the selected recipe to "my favourits".

 ---